 • Worker’s Compensation and Unemployment

-Important Update on Medi-Cal:
+Important Update on Public Benefits and Privacy:

-Currently, Medi-Cal is provided to all eligible community members, regardless of immigration status, in California.
-Medi-Cal eligibility remains unchanged.
+Medi-Cal eligibility remains unchanged at this time.
+Medi-Cal is provided to all eligible community members, regardless of immigration status, in California.
 However, it has been reported that on June 10, 2025, the Centers for Medicare and Medicaid Services (CMS)—an agency of the U.S. Department of Health and Human Services (HHS)—shared personal information of people enrolled in Medi-Cal with the U.S. Department of Homeland Security (DHS).
 This included the personal information of all Medi-Cal members: citizens, immigrants with satisfactory immigration status, immigrants with unsatisfactory status, and people who have accessed only emergency services through Medi-Cal.
-Below are answers to common questions about privacy protections, Medi-Cal, benefits, and the United Ways of California Benefit Screener.
-Some information in this FAQ is adapted, from the Health4All FAQ by Western Center on Law & Poverty.
+There have also been reports of DHS accessing or attempting to access information from other government agencies, including lists of those receiving SNAP benefits.
+In May 2025, the U.S. Department of Agriculture (USDA) also asked states to turn over massive amounts of personal data for all SNAP applicants and recipients dating back to January 1, 2020.
+The State of California has filed lawsuits to block both the Medi-Cal data sharing and the SNAP data demand.

 FAQs on Privacy, Data Sharing, and Accessing Benefits